HomeTips & Hacks7 Business Credit Card Tips For Small Businesses

 Business credit cards are a great way to split business and personal expenses.
 Using a business credit card for personal uses can prove disastrous, making it difficult during bookkeeping and audits.
 It is also essential to know when to use them.

-It is advisable not to use business credit cards for large expenses that cannot be paid back in full before the interest rate starts piling up.
-The main reason for it is that the interest rates for business credit cards are higher than that of personal credit cards.
+It is advisable not to use business credit cards for significant expenses that cannot be paid back in full before the interest rate starts piling up.
+The main reason is that the interest rates for business credit cards are higher than that of personal credit cards.

 2. Responsible Usage

-A credit limit has to set for business expenses.
+A credit limit has to be set for business expenses.
 It is preferable to mention it in the company policy about how much an employee can spend on business-related purchases.
-Many companies provide such services where they draft policies according to the needs of the company.
+Many companies provide such services where they draft policies according to the company's needs.

-There can be restrictions set for transactions up to a specific limit, products that are to be purchased, and date and time.
+There can be restrictions for transactions up to a specific limit, products to be purchased, and date and time.
 It is also applicable to individual employees.
 Doing this will prevent them from making unwanted purchases.
 Such purchases will reduce your credit score, as will missing your monthly payments.

 3. Accountability

-Every business should have a fool-proof accountability plan to ensure that the business credit cards are put to the right use.
-This can be made sure by making it mandatory to submit proof of receipt every time a purchase is completed and applies to all the employees working there.
-Also, providing business credit cards to employees based on their seniority level and not helping reduce unnecessary expenditure and avoid confusion.
+Every business should have a foolproof accountability plan to ensure that business credit cards are correctly used.
+This can be made by making it mandatory to submit proof of receipt every time a purchase is completed, and this applies to all the employees working there.
+Also, providing business credit cards to employees based on their seniority level will not help reduce unnecessary expenditures and avoid confusion.

 4. Making Use Of The Rewards And Benefits Provided

-Most of these business credit cards come with benefits like 0% APR, sign-up bonuses, rewards, and perks.
-0% APR refers to the policy where no interest is charged on purchases made during a specific period.
-Sign-up bonuses are nothing but cash prizes given when a certain amount of money is spent using your credit card.
+Most business credit cards have benefits like 0% APR, sign-up bonuses, rewards, and perks.
+0% APR is the policy where no interest is charged on purchases made during a specific period.
+Sign-up bonuses are cash prizes when a certain amount of money is spent using your credit card.

 However, it would be unwise to spend a considerable amount beyond your budget to get a cash prize.
-It is also advised to purchase a card that benefits your business by providing rewards on a specific product category.
-Many of them also provide benefits like car rental insurance, warranty, and protection.
+Purchasing a card that benefits your business by providing rewards on a specific product category is also advised.
+Many also offer benefits like car rental insurance, warranty, and protection.

 Rewards can be divided into tiered bonuses and fixed-rate rewards based on purchasing habits.
-Tiered reward cards can be used by businesses that purchase one specific type of product.
-Fixed-rate reward cards are of use for companies that purchase a variety of products.
+Tiered reward cards can be used by businesses that purchase a specific product type.
+Fixed-rate reward cards are helpful for companies that purchase various products.

 5. Monitoring Card Activity

 The credit card company sends notifications to you as a text or an e-mail every time a purchase is made using the card or if an unauthorized purchase is made.
-Online and mobile banking services have made it easy to keep a check of your account activity from anywhere.
+Online and mobile banking services have made it easy to check your account activity from anywhere.

 Read more here about credit card validators that can help you monitor your card activities.
-As mentioned before, purchase details are to be noted for future reference and monthly billing cycles.
+As mentioned, purchase details and monthly billing cycles are to be noted for future reference.

 6. Report Unauthorized Transactions

 It is wise to report unauthorized transactions immediately to the card provider.
-You are advised to do this to prevent you from paying unwanted charges for a transaction that was never meant to be made on behalf of your business.
-When you are notified of such a transaction, you are to report it to the company, which will block your card and secure your account.
+You are advised to do this to prevent you from paying unwanted charges for a transaction never meant to be made on behalf of your business.
+When you are notified of such a transaction, you must report it to the company, which will block your card and secure your account.

 7. Don't Close Your Account